 - Remove the portobello from the oven and once cool enough to handle, and using two forks again, shred the mushrooms, separating larger pieces with your fingers if needed until they are shredded.
 Add them to the same bowl with the shredded stems.

 - To the sauted onions, add all the shredded mushrooms, BBQ sauce and liquid smoke.
 Cook on medium-low for about five minutes to warm through stirring occasionally.
 Put the lid on to keep warm until ready to serve.
 Serve on warmed buns, stuffed into a sweet potato or cooled slightly in sturdy lettuce wraps.
-Top with coleslaw or pickles and serve with potato salad, corn on the cob, potato salad, baked beans... anything that you love with BBQ!
+Top with coleslaw or pickles and serve with potato salad, corn on the cob, baked beans... anything that you love with BBQ!

 - Store in a lidded container in the refrigerator for up to three days or in the freezer for up to two weeks.
 Thaw in the fridge overnight and gently reheat on the stove-top.